backand/angular2bknd-sdk/README.md

         this.backandService.setAnonymousToken('your backand anonymous token');

-2. Do we call signup if we tried to sign in via a social network, and the user is not signed up for the app? (true by defaule)
+2. Do we call signup if we tried to sign in via a social network, and the user is not signed up for the app? (true by default)

         this.backandService.setRunSignupAfterErrorInSigninSocial(true);